-If you are concerned about controlling cost, then a purchase order system provides you with a mechanism to proactively give you complete control of your cost within the organization.
+If you are concerned about controlling costs, then a purchase order system provides a mechanism to proactively give you complete control of your cost within the organization.

 With a purchase order system:

-Our clients who utilize purchase order automation software achieve an average approval cycle time of 30 minutes.
+Our clients who utilize purchase order automation software achieve an average approval cycle of 30 minutes.

-This cycle time assumes the total time it takes to approve the requisition.
+This cycle time assumes the total time it takes for the purchasing team to approve the requisition.

 Because the purchase order system makes it easier to approve the purchase order request and even gain vendor details, the request gets approved faster.

 We have worked with clients where it used to take days to get the request approved.

-It was simply a case of employees assigned to core purchasing operations getting too many emails in a day and the approval requests getting lost in the sea of emails.
+It was simply a case of employees assigned to core purchasing operations getting too many emails daily and the approval requests getting lost in the sea of emails.